trothr/xmitmsgx/Functions.md

 # XMITMSGX Functions

+This page discusses the C functions in the XMITMSGX package.
+XMITMSGX is available for other langauges (Rexx at this time).

 The central function in the library is `xmmake()`.
 Other functions are derivatives for convenience and standarization.
+Calling `xmmake()` directly is more tedious and is not recommended.
+In other languages (than C) there is usually no direct interface to the `xmmake()` function, so don't worry about it.

 ## Routines in the Library